 Academic Advising focuses on the development of students.
 The purpose is to assist students in achieving their academic, career, and personal goals while at the College.

 Students are encouraged to consult with their assigned Academic Advisor about any academic or personal problems.
-Their advisor can help them explore their aspirations, attitudes, and interests.
-Services include vocational guidance, career information, and assistance with academic and study problems.
+Their advisor can help them explore their aspirations and interests.
+Services include academic planning and goal-setting, career exploration and guidance, referrals to on-campus and community resources, and support with academic and/or personal concerns.

-Academic Advisors are located within the Student Services Department at the Central Campus and at our other campuses (schedules vary).
-Academic Advising assistance is also available on a drop-in basis, but it is highly recommended to schedule an appointment.
+Academic Advisors are located within the Student Services Department at the Central Campus and at other locations.

-Students can schedule an appointment with an Academic Advisor in Starfish or by calling (608) 757-7668.
+Students can schedule an appointment with an Academic Advisor in Starfish or by calling (608) 757-7668 or emailing advising@blackhawk.edu.

-New program students are required to attend an Advising, Registration, and Onboarding (ARO) session prior to registering in courses.
-During the ARO sessions, students will learn more about policies and procedures at Blackhawk Technical College, receive assistance with technology, meet with an advisor and financial aid specialist and register for courses.
+New program students are required to complete the Advising, Registration, and Onboarding (ARO) process prior to registering in courses.
+During the ARO process, students will receive an introduction to Blackboard, Blackhawk's learning management system.
+Students will also learn more about policies and procedures at Blackhawk Technical College, receive assistance with technology, meet with advising and financial aid staff, and register for courses.

-In the first semester after attending an ARO session, students will be required to meet with their assigned Academic Advisor to create an individualized Master Academic Plan (MAP).
+In the first semester after completing the ARO process, students will be required to meet with their assigned Academic Advisor to review and update their Master Academic Plan (MAP).
 Students are encouraged to work closely with their assigned Academic Advisor to create a plan that will help them reach their goals.

 University Transfer Programs and Articulation Agreements